jlin816/jlin816.github.io/_posts/2020-02-04-rethinking-hybrid-human-ai-systems.md

 ack: This was originally written and published as part of <a href="https://www.perell.com/write-of-passage-fellowship">David Perell's Write of Passage Fellowship</a>.
 Thank you to David, Packy, Adrienne, and Sahaj for comments on earlier versions of this draft!
 ---

-_This is a condensed draft of [Rethinking human-AI interaction](http://localhost:4000/2020/06/08/rethinking-human-ai-interaction/)._
+_This is a condensed draft of [Rethinking human-AI interaction](/2020/06/08/rethinking-human-ai-interaction/).
+Go read the full post!_

 <img class="fit-width" src="/assets/posts/whirlwind-computer.jpg"/>